Skip to main content

 Postgres Configuration (AWS)

-For very large or long-running queries in Postgres, processing may take several minutes to start.
+For very large or long-running queries in Postgres, processing can take several minutes to start.
 To expedite this process, you can enable the "Export Data to S3 to Support Larger Data Loads" option.
 When selected, the query output is sent to S3, from where Qrvey retrieves the data.
 This option is available when the Host URL points to an AWS RDS Postgres instance located in the same AWS region as Qrvey.

 Redshift Configuration (AWS)

-Release & Upgrade Notes
+Release and Upgrade Notes

 Secure Database Connection (AWS)